pjblitz86/DevLink-frontend/README.md

 ### Dashboard page - protected

 Only for authenticated users.
 When user first comes here, profile can be created and is then attached to the user.
 User can be without profile also.
 Profile creation form must be filled and validated for required fields.
 When that is successful dashboard changes to these sections:
-○ UI buttons - view profile, edit profile, add experience, add education ○ Experience section - optional, user can add job experiences via form or delete them ○ Education - optional, can add or delete educations
+○ UI buttons - view profile, edit profile, add experience, add education.
+○ Experience section - optional, user can add job experiences via form or delete them.
+○ Education - optional, can add or delete educations.
 ○ Danger Zone - delete profile and account options.
 Edit profile works on the same form as create profile (code reuse).

 ### Developers page - profiles